|

 considered powerful enough to be repeated to great effect, and have therefore

+the status of a mantra.
 A very common mantra is formed by taking a deity's name.
 Called Nama japa and

 saluting it in such a manner: "Aum namah ------" or "Aum Jai (Hail!) ------" or